maedat/PhyHat/README.md

 PhyHat is a pipeline for the ML-tree construction with Mafft aligenment, Prequel ambigouse base masking and Iq-tree tree construction.

 ## Requirement
-Python 3.7.
+- Python 3.7.
 (Biopython, pandas, argparse)

-## Usage
--phyhat.py (for species tree construction from multiple gene set)

 - [iptree](http://www.iqtree.org)